digital-asset/daml/docs/source/concepts/local-ledger.rst

 Such witnessed events are included in the transaction tree stream as a convenience:
 They relieve the painter from computing the consequences of the choice and enable him to check that the action conforms to the DAML model.

-By a similar argument, being an actor of an **Exercise** action induces order with respect to other uses of the contract only if the actor is a contract stakeholder.
+Similarly, being an actor of an **Exercise** action induces order with respect to other uses of the contract only if the actor is a contract stakeholder.
 This is because non-stakeholder actors of an **Exercise** action merely authorize the action, but they do not track whether the contract is active; this is what signatories and observers are for.

 .. _causality-example-depend-on-party: